mwitte/TechDivision.Neos.Search/Documentation/HowTo.rst

 ### Known Bugs
 #### Adding the FE Plugin to a page in the backend throws an ExtDirect error
-This is not my fault.
 I think there is still a bug in Neos.
 Just refresh the page after adding and the plugin got added and everything works.